nvda-es/devguides_translation/original_docs/developer_guide.md

 The console is similar to the standard interactive Python interpreter.
 Input is accepted one line at a time and processed when enter is pressed.
 Multiple lines can be pasted at once from the clipboard and will be processed one by one.
 You can navigate through the history of previously entered lines using the up and down arrow keys.

 Output \(responses from the interpreter\) will be spoken when enter is pressed.
 The f6 key toggles between the input and output controls.
+When on the output control, alt+up/down jumps to the previous/next result \(add shift for selecting\).
+Pressing control+l clears the output.

 The result of the last executed command is stored in the "\_" global variable.
 This shadows the gettext function which is stored as a built-in with the same name.
 It can be unshadowed by executing "del \_" and avoided altogether by executing "\_ = \_".